lse-me314/lse-me314.github.io/README.md

 ##### Required reading

-* Grimmer, J, and B M Stewart (2013), ``Text as Data: the Promise and Pitfalls of Automatic Content Analysis Methods for Political Texts.'' _Political Analysis_.
+* Grimmer, J, and B M Stewart (2013), [``Text as Data: the Promise and Pitfalls of Automatic Content Analysis Methods for Political Texts.''](https://web.stanford.edu/~jgrimmer/tad2.pdf) _Political Analysis_.
 * Benoit, Kenneth and Alexander Herzog.
 In press. [``Text Analysis: Estimating Policy Preferences From Written and Spoken Words.''](http://www.kenbenoit.net/pdfs/HerzogBenoit_bookchapter.pdf).''
 In _Analytics, Policy and Governance_, eds.
 Jennifer Bachner, Kathyrn Wagner Hill, and Benjamin Ginsberg.

 ##### Recommended Reading

-* Spirling, A. (2012), ``U.S. Treaty Making with American Indians: Institutional Change and Relative Power, 1784–1911.'' _American Journal of Political Science_, 56: 84--97.
+* Denny, M.J. and Spirling, A. (2018),[``Text Preprocessing For Unsupervised Learning: Why It Matters, When It Misleads, And What To Do About It''](https://www.cambridge.org/core/journals/political-analysis/article/text-preprocessing-for-unsupervised-learning-why-it-matters-when-it-misleads-and-what-to-do-about-it/AA7D4DE0AA6AB208502515AE3EC6989E) _Political Analysis_
+* Spirling, A. (2012), [``Democratization and Linguistic Complexity: The Effect of Franchise Extension on Parliamentary Discourse, 1832–1915.''](https://www.journals.uchicago.edu/doi/abs/10.1086/683612) _Journal of Politics_
 * Herzog, A. and K. Benoit (2015), ``The most unkindest cuts: Speaker selection and expressed government dissent during economic crisis.'' _Journal of Politics_, 77(4):1157--1175.

 ***